* Exporters sold hit by strong yen

 After the market close, some companies whose business years end in February and August will announce their quarterly earnings.
-Companies in focus include Fast Retailing and factory automation machinery maker Yaskawa Electric Corp , which has large exposure to China.
+Companies in focus include factory automation machinery maker Yaskawa Electric Corp, which has large exposure to China.

-Earnings from Yaskawa will be of particular interest, as traders look for any indication of how demand from China is faring, analysts said.
+Earnings from Yaskawa will be of particular interest, as traders look for signs of how demand from China is faring, analysts said.

 "Given the challenging backdrop for customers geared to the smartphone value chain and the SPE and machine tool industries, we struggle to see where there will be much good news from this all-important product segment in the near term."

 Yaskawa's shares stumbled 3.4 percent.